mattias-p/fillout/README.md

 Duis aute irure dolor.
 ```

-Now let's try out how the validation works.
+Now let's try the validation.
 Add another template with a misspelled placeholder and attempt to generate a new
 set of files: